-North American Final Assembly
+North American Final Assembly Requirement:

+An urgent matter that is not specifically addressed in the request for comments and which we strongly believe requires additional guidance is the North American Final Assembly requirement.
 Effective immediately upon enactment, the Inflation Reduction Act required that vehicles be assembled in North America to qualify for the Section 30D credit, with no transition period.
 Autos Drive America's member companies are concerned about the material impact this provision will have in multiple areas of the value chain.